-Ensure that all accidents or incidents are fully investigated and appropriate measures taken to reduce the risk of the incident recurring.
+Ensure that all accidents or incidents are fully investigated and appropriate measures taken to reduce the risk of recurrence of the incident.
 Managers can obtain advice and assistance from the Corporate Safety Section where necessary.

 Accidents involving non-employees

 This includes the following: